 It seems everyone has their own food philosophy these days, but whether you’re into paleo, raw food, vegan or gluten-free, the main message is that whole foods and clean eating are the way to go for optimum health.
-So we sourced some recipes that showcase just what it is these diets have to offer, and let the chefs explain why eating this way will have you looking and feeling amazing.
+So we sourced some healthy recipes that showcase just what it is these diets have to offer, and let the chefs explain why eating this way will have you looking and feeling amazing.

-Eat FRESH Organic Green Smoothie
+RAW FOOD: Eat FRESH Organic Green Smoothie

 “This is a perfect pre- or post-workout smoothie; the spinach provides a great iron boost as well as essential phytonutrients to help replenish vitamin and mineral levels.
 The nut milk provides a protein top-up and the bananas help boost your energy as well as potassium reserves, which will inevitably get sapped from an intense workout session.
 Potassium is a key mineral that plays a role in muscular energy.”

 1 handful spinach

 “When I started eating a vegan diet a couple of years ago, I thought it would mean giving up my beloved cookies and cakes.
 Fortunately, after a lot of trial and error, I’ve perfected some of my favourite vegan baking recipes; these muffins are so good, it’s hard to tell there’s no egg or butter in them.
 The best bit is they’re low in sugar too, so you can have more than one and not feel guilty!”

 – Amelia Williams, writer and mother of two; converted to a vegan diet under the guidance of a nutritionist following illness and allergies